Minnesota Fathers & Families Network (MFFN)

 Strategic Framework for 2015

-Our new strategic framework reaffirms — first and foremost — the urgency and continued importance of our mission and the critical role we play in providing informed practice, public policy and system change work – all for the benefit of the fatherhood field.
-In a world where the landscape of funding, human services, and community needs is changing at an increasingly fast pace, we have recommitted ourselves to remain nimble in our ability to adapt to new challenges and anticipate others.
+Our new strategic framework reaffirms — first and foremost — the urgency and continued importance of our mission and the critical role we play in providing informed practice, public policy, and system change work – all for the benefit of the fatherhood field.
+In a world where the landscape of funding, human services, and community needs is changing at an increasingly fast pace, we have recommitted ourselves to remaining nimble in our ability to adapt to new challenges and anticipate others.

 This Framework is not static; it is a living tool that will serve to guide our work into the future.
 We are committed to reviewing it regularly to ensure a thoughtful approach to strategic management that helps MFFN achieve its mission.